 Finally, Table 7, panel C presents estimated regression models for $(\eta_k^- - \eta_k^+)$ which include all of Wurgler's (2000) control variables plus each of our two alternative measures of TLR.
 These estimations reveal that the relation between $(\eta_k^- - \eta_k^+)$ and TLR is positive and significant (at the 10% level, one-sided) in all models, regardless of which TLR measure is employed.
-More importantly, these estimations produce inferences consistent with those gleaned in earlier tables.25
+More importantly, these estimations produce inferences consistent with those gleaned in earlier tables.

 The consistency of the results in Table 7 with the results of our main analyses mitigates several concerns.
 First, Wurgler's elasticity measures are estimated out of sample, reducing concerns that our results are simply mechanistic or spurious in nature.
 Second, Wurgler's elasticity measures do not rely on stock returns to capture changes in investment opportunities, reducing concerns that our results are distorted by differential informational efficiency of stock markets around the world.
 Finally, Wurgler's elasticity measures capture capital expenditures net of asset sales.
 In contrast, our original investment sensitivity measures rely solely on capital expenditures.
-Hence, while our main results are consistent with the predicted ex-ante disciplinary effects of TLR (i.e. curbing investments in ex-ante negative NPV projects), our robustness tests based on Wurgler's more comprehensive sensitivity measures capture disciplinary effects that are both ex ante and ex post (i.e. exiting or downsizing projects determined to be losers).
+Hence, while our main results are consistent with the predicted ex-ante disciplinary effects of TLR (i.e. curbing investments in ex-ante value destroying projects), our robustness tests based on Wurgler's more comprehensive sensitivity measures capture disciplinary effects that are both ex ante and ex post (i.e. exiting or downsizing projects determined to be losers).
+However, we caution that even with the Wurgler data, we cannot examine investment and divestment separately; an analysis that examines the influence of TLR on divestment decisions remains a significant opportunity for further research.